 No you’re not bad at all, I appreciate it!
 I make that mistake all the time so thank you!
 And thanks for reading and commenting.

-Excellent points Charlotte.
-It’s true, the more you write, or read or whatever, the easier it gets.
 A billion years or so ago, I was determined to read the entire Bible, from Genesis to Revelation.
 It was hard, the very fact that it contained about 750,000 words was discouraging to say the least.
-However, by telling myself that I would only spend five measly minutes reading per day, I soon found that before long I was reading it for twenty minutes per day, then an hour or more on end and that it was getting easier and easier as time… Read more »
+However, by telling myself that I would only spend five measly minutes reading per day, I soon found that before long I was reading it for twenty minutes per day, then an hour or more on end and that it was getting easier and easier as time went along, not to mention all the more interesting as I did.

 Don, you are the best.
 I agree with you about telling yourself to do something for just 5 minutes and then working up to more.
 It really works!